How to Change Roller Skate Wheels? – Guide for All Skaters

 Tip: Keep the screws/nuts you have taken off in a cup or bowl to make sure you do not misplace them.
 They are small, so they are quite easy to lose.

-Step 3: Fit The Wheels In
+Step 3: Fit the Wheels in

 how-long-do-roller-skate-wheels-last